isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2463.md

 ---
-title: HAVENCE Version 4 - HAVSMART EMPOWERED
+title: AIO CRM - AIO CRM
-permalink: /productivity-solutions-grant/solutionrepo/solution2443
+permalink: /productivity-solutions-grant/solutionrepo/solution2463
 ---

 ### Description

-A complete end-to-end software system tailor-made for centres where there are students/customers obtaining centre day services (e.g. preschools, tuition/enrichment centres and services/care centres).
-It consists of support hardware, a web portal and mobile applications for customers, managers and staff.
+AIO CRM is an all-in-one (AIO) cloud-based solution that is designed to automate your business process.
+The software provides in-depth customer management features which are integrated seamlessly with the sales functions to improve overall productivity for your daily business operations.
+It also includes expense features to capture your spending to provide an overview of your entire business operations in terms of income and expense.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desenstitised_Havence_20200647_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/AIO_Interactive_20210289_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria